-A: On the contrary, calling 911 for an ambulance is the fastest way to get life-saving treatment to a stroke patient.
+A: While driving a stroke patient to the hospital may initially seem like the best choice, calling 911 for an ambulance is the fastest way to get life-saving treatment to a stroke patient.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Stroke is a medical emergency, and time is of the essence.
-The more time that passes, the greater the risk of brain damage, and the harder it becomes to reverse symptoms.
-Early treatment with clot-busting medications and other interventions can preserve brain tissue and prevent long-term disability and/or death.
+A stroke is a medical emergency, and time is of the essence.
+The more time that passes between the stroke and treatment, the greater the risk of brain damage, and the harder it becomes to reverse symptoms.
+Early treatment with medications and other interventions can preserve brain tissue and prevent long-term disability and/or death.

-The 911 operators know which hospitals are Stroke Centers and can best provide care.
-Interventions can begin en route, in the ambulance or the mobile stroke treatment unit.
+The 911 operators know which hospitals are designated as stroke centers and can best provide care.
+Interventions can begin en route in the ambulance or the mobile stroke treatment unit.

-If you notice the signs of stroke in someone nearby, reach for your phone and call 911 to give them the best chance for long-term recovery.
+If you notice the signs of stroke in someone nearby, call 911 immediately to give them the best chance for long-term recovery.

 —Cerebrovascular specialist Zeshaun Khawaja, MD, MBA